 Take an IP camera as an example, the powering steps will be illustrated in the following.
 All you need is IP cameras, PoE adapters (depending on the number of powered IP cameras), standard network switch and Cat5e, Cat6 or Cat6a Ethernet patch cables.

-1. Test all equipment to ensure the IP camera, PoE injector and management of the camera is working.
+1. Test all equipment to ensure the IP camera, PoE injector, and the management of the camera is working.
 Make all video and network configurations before mounting the IP camera.

-2. Plug the Ethernet cable into the PoE injector's Power/Data port and into IP camera's PoE port.
+2. Plug the Ethernet cable into the PoE injector's Power or PoE port and into the IP camera's PoE port.

 3. Mount your IP camera in the place where adequate light is available so it could capture a clear image on the screen.

-4. Plug another Ethernet cable to connect injector's Data port and the Ethernet switch.
+4. Plug another Ethernet cable to connect the injector's Ethernet or Data port and the Ethernet switch.